santhosh1728/Sql_LLM_project/README.md

 ## Key Components

-- **SQL Database (SQLite):** The project includes functionality to insert and manage records in an SQLite database using Python.
+- **SQL Database (SQLite):** The project provides functionality for inserting and managing records in an SQLite database using Python.
-- **LLM Application:** Integrates Gemini Pro for querying the SQL database and providing responses based on the queries.
-- **Streamlit:** Provides the web interface for users to interact with the LLM and the database.
+- **LLM Application (Gemini Pro):** The Local Language Model processes natural language queries and converts them into SQL queries, executed on the SQLite database.
+- **Streamlit Interface:** A web-based interface that enables users to input queries and view results, as well as interactive visualizations.
+- **Interactive Plots (app2.py):** Attempts to create visual plots like bar charts and line graphs from the SQL query results, allowing users to explore data visually.

 ## Prompts and Workflow

-The general workflow of the application is as follows:
+The application follows this workflow:

-1. **User Prompt -> LLM (Gemini Pro):** The user inputs a query.
+1. **User Prompt -> LLM (Gemini Pro):** The user inputs a natural language query.
-2. **LLM -> SQL Database:** The query is processed and converted into an SQL query.
+2. **LLM -> SQL Query:** The query is converted into an SQL query.
-3. **SQL Database -> Response:** The SQL query is executed, and the response is sent back to the user.
+3. **SQL Query -> Database:** The SQL query is executed, fetching the relevant data from the database.
+4. **Response -> User Interface:** The results are displayed, either as text or visualized through plots (if using `app2.py`).

+## Interactive Plots (app2.py)

+The file `app2.py` includes functionality to generate interactive plots based on the SQL query output.
+It offers a dynamic experience where users can visualize data in different formats, making the query results more intuitive and insightful.
+If use wish to contribute do contribute on this file.

 ## Try it Yourself

-You can try the live version of the application at: [https://dbmscapstone.streamlit.app/](https://dbmscapstone.streamlit.app/)
+A live version of the project can be found at: [https://dbmscapstone.streamlit.app/](https://dbmscapstone.streamlit.app/)

 ## Google API Key

-For additional functionalities, you may need a Google API key.
-You can obtain it from [Google API Key](https://aistudio.google.com/app/apikey).
+Some advanced features might require a Google API key.
+You can obtain it by visiting the [Google API Key page](https://aistudio.google.com/app/apikey).

 ---

-By following the above steps, you should be able to set up and run the SQL_LLM_Project seamlessly.
-This README provides a structured overview and setup instructions to ensure a smooth experience.
+By following these steps, you should be able to set up and run the SQL_LLM_Project with ease.
+The README outlines the project components and provides guidance to ensure a smooth experience with both basic queries and advanced interactive visualizations.

+---